 That's why council assembly no longer happens at the Town Hall but is held at a variety of community-based locations.
 Recent venues have included The Harris Academy at Peckham, Southwark College (Bermondsey Campus), and The Charter School in Dulwich.

-The next Council Assembly is on Wednesday 26 March 2014 and will include a themed debate on "the Future Vision for Southwark".
+The next Council Assembly is on Wednesday 16 July 2014 and will include a themed debate on "Children and young people".
 It will be preceded by an hour-long informal session from 6pm and the main business meeting from 7pm.

 As a local authority, we're committed to creating 'a fairer future for all'.
 You can help to make this vision a reality by continuing to play your part in decision-making at council meetings.